-If you or a loved one are abnormally preoccupied with obtaining the drug, are taking it more frequently than has been prescribed or are getting the drug by illegal means, you have a Dilaudid addiction issue and need to contact our specialists here at 12 Keys Dilaudid addiction treatment center in Florida.
+If you or a loved one are abnormally preoccupied with obtaining the drug, are taking it more frequently than has been prescribed or are getting the drug by illegal means, you have a Dilaudid addiction issue and need to contact our specialists here at our Dilaudid addiction treatment center in Florida.

 What Are The Signs of a Dilaudid Drug Addiction?

 Some of the many signs of addiction to Dilaudid include: